Letters from Lodi

 You may have heard, or maybe just assumed, that appreciating wine is complicated.
 That it takes an "expert" to truly understand and enjoy wines.
 I have just one word to say about that: Untrue.
 Anyone who tells you wine is complicated has no idea what he or she is talking about.

 Let me tell you why.
-Where, in fact, do you find the most people happily consuming wine?
-People who drink wine like an everyday beverage, like we do coffee or Diet Coke?
+Where, in fact, do you find the most people happily consuming wine like there's no tomorrow?
+People who drink wine as an everyday beverage, like we do coffee or Diet Coke?
 If you guessed Europe⏤countries such as France, Italy, Spain and others nearby⏤you have, of course, guessed correctly.
 Most people know that this is where wine was invented.
 Do you think the gazillion wine lovers in those countries had to take wine courses, do deep reading or applied themselves to the "mastery" of wine knowledge in order to appreciate wines?
 Of course not!

 Europeans, of course, have the advantage of taking to wine consumption easily because it's part of their culture, the same way that hot dogs, cheeseburgers, pickup trucks, blue jeans and apple pie are in ours.
 No one had to teach us how to appreciate blue jeans or cheeseburgers.
-Oh, maybe someone, like your mom or grandma, had to teach you how to bake an apple pie, but we all know a good apple pie when we see, and taste, it.
+Oh, maybe someone, like your mom or grandma, had to teach you how to bake an apple pie, but we all know a good apple pie when we see, and taste, it (in Lodi...
+Phillips Farms Café at Michael David Winery!).
 None of this is complicated.

 Most Europeans "know" wine easily enough and they would laugh if you asked them if they had to "study" it first.
 To them, wine is no mystery.
 There is no "secret language" to unlock, no detriment to enjoyment.